renatabg2205/Election_Analysis/README.md

 The final step is to print the results to the terminal and saving them to a txt file.

 Terminal:

 ![Results printed to the terminal](./analysis/terminal.PNG)

 TXT file:

 ![Results printed to analysis/election_analysis.txt](./analysis/txt.PNG)

 The script that was written on the PyPoll_Challenge.py file can be used again to get the results for other elections.
 In order to do that, you will need a CSV file with the county and the candidate name for each vote.
 You can either name it as "election_results.csv" and save it to a folder called "Resources" or you will need to modify line number 9 by replacing election_results.csv with the new CSV file name and Resources with the new folder name.
 ![Line number 9: file_to_load = os.path.join("Resources", "election_results.csv")](./analysis/line9.PNG)

 This script saves the results to a text file called "election_analysis.txt" inside of a folder named "analysis".
-You can either maintain these names or modify line number 11 as appropriate:
+You can either maintain these names or modify line number 11 as appropriate.
 ![Line number 11: file_to_save = os.path.join("analysis", "election_analysis.txt")](./analysis/line11.PNG)